arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 	}
 	```

 	>**Note:** The package.json file tells the Node.js package manager (npm) how your package is structured, and which are the module dependencies.
 As this application is very simple it does not require dependencies, but in more complex apps you will probably need to specify a "dependencies" property.
-When publishing apps with Git, Windows Azure platform automatically installs all the dependencies declared in this file.
+When publishing apps with Git, Microsoft Azure platform automatically installs all the dependencies declared in this file.

 1. Create another text file with a text editor and add the following code.
 Save the file as **web.config** in your web site folder (in this case *C:\node*).
 This configuration indicates that the **server.js** file is a Node.js application
 to be handled by the iisnode module.